mikaelho/pythonista-uiconstraints/README.md

 Following docking methods are available:

-* `all, center, horizontal, vertical, horizontal_between, vertical_between, top, bottom, leading, trailing, top_leading, top_trailing, bottom_leading, bottom_trailing`
+* `all, center, horizontal, vertical, between, top, bottom, leading, trailing, top_leading, top_trailing, bottom_leading, bottom_trailing`

-The most specialized of these are the `_between` methods, which dock the view to the sides in one direction, and between the two given views in another.
-Here's an example:
+The most specialized of these is the `between` method, which docks the view to provided other views, and to the superview on the sides where you do not provide a view.
+Below is an example that docks the view to buttons at `top` and `bottom` - `leading` and `trailing` are left to be connected to the sides of the superview.

-    result_area.dock.horizontal_between(
-      search_button, done_button)
+    result_area.dock.between(
+      top=search_button,
+      bottom=done_button)

 ![Dock between example](https://raw.githubusercontent.com/mikaelho/pythonista-uiconstraints/master/images/between.jpeg)

+(Yes, `between()` with no arguments has the same effect as `all()`.)

 By default, `dock` methods leave a margin between the edges of the superview and the view.
 This can be adjusted with the `fit` parameter: